fwg-dev/-task-list-app-sinatra-/spec.md

        I am using Sinatra to build my app

- - [x] Use ActiveRecord for storing information in a database
+ - [x] Use ActiveRecord for storing information in a database yes

  - [x] Include more than one model class (e.g. User, Post, Category)

+      I am using more than one moden class(User,List)

  - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)
+    User has_many lists

- - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
+ - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) list belong_to user

- - [x] Include user accounts with unique login attribute (username or email)
+ - [x] Include user accounts with unique login attribute (username or email) user will use email instead of name

- - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+ - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying full CRUD on list entries

  - [x] Ensure that users can't modify content created by other users

+we don't show edit or delete links, we use helper methods in controller to ensure if edit or delete can only happen if current user owns the entry

  - [x] Include user input validations

+ can't create empty entries

  - [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

+using flash messages/errors

  - [x]Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

+ yes

 Confirm

- - [x] You have a large number of small Git commits
+ - [x] You have a large number of small Git commits yes
- - [x] Your commit messages are meaningful
+ - [x] Your commit messages are meaningful yes
- - [x] You made the changes in a commit that relate to the commit message
+ - [x] You made the changes in a commit that relate to the commit message yes
- - [x] You don't include changes in a commit that aren't related to the commit message
+ - [x] You don't include changes in a commit that aren't related to the commit message yes